ibm-watson-data-lab/location-tracker-server-nodejs/README.md

 2. lt_places - This database contains a list of places that the Location Tracker app will query.
 3. lt_users - This database is used to store users.

-The `lt_locations_all` and `lt_places` database will each have a geo index.
+The `lt_locations_all` and `lt_places` database will each be created with a geo index allowing you to make geo queries and take advantage of the integrated map visuals in the Cloudant Dashboard.
 The `lt_places` database will be populated with 50 sample places that follow the path of the "Freeway Drive" debug location setting in the iOS simulator:

  ![Location Tracker Sample Places](http://developer.ibm.com/clouddataservices/wp-content/uploads/sites/47/2016/05/locationTracker2CloudantPlaces2.png)

+Follow the instructions below to get the Location Tracker Server up and running.
+Once you are finished follow the instructions to download and run the [Location Tracker app](https://github.com/ibm-cds-labs/location-tracker-client-swift).

 ## Running on Bluemix